ezart/merle/README.md

 The hardware LED should blink on/off every second.

 Open a web browser to localhost and see your Thing running!
 Click the button to pause and resume the LED blinking.

+![raspi_blink](web/images/raspi_blink/led-gpio17-animation.gif?raw=true)

 Notice the LED state is always synced between the real hardware LED and the LED shown in the browser.
 This is a feature of Merle: the state of hardware is maintained across all views.

-![raspi_blink](web/images/raspi_blink/led-gpio17-animation.gif?raw=true)
+To prove it, open another browser window on localhost.
+Both views into localhost and the hardware are synced.

 ## Explore more